mia-platform/lc39/docs/main-entrypoint.md

 ## Prometheus Metrics

 By default `lc39` exposes `/-/metrics` endpoint for prometheus scraper.
-In this metrics there're some process, garbage collection and http information.
+In this metrics there are some process, garbage collection and http information.

 Anyway you can define your custom metrics in the following way:
 ```javascript